ndaman/mechanicsofmaterials/docs/exam 3/lecture28.md

 Dr. Nicholas Smith<br/>
 Wichita State University, Department of Aerospace Engineering

-29 October, 2020
+26 April, 2021

 ----
 ## schedule

-- 29 Oct - Beam Deflection (superposition)
-- 3 Nov - Statically Indeterminate Beams, HW 9 Due, HW 8 Self-Grade Due
+- 26 April - Beam Deflection (superposition), HW 7 Self-grade Due, HW 8 Due
+- 28 April - Exam 3 (will only cover through strain transformation)
+- 3 May - Stress concentration, buckling
-- 5 Nov - Statically Indeterminate Beams
+- 5 May - Final exam review
-- 10 Nov - Statically Indeterminate Beams, HW 10 Due, HW 9 Self-Grade Due
+- 6 May - Project 3 Due
+- Homeworks 9-11 (posted to blackboard) are optional and provide some practice for exam

 ----
 ## outline